Varroa mite – frequently asked questions

 The National Management Group has agreed that the eradication of Varroa mite is no longer technically feasible; we now need to work collaboratively to manage and minimise its impact.

-Agriculture Victoria has confirmed Varroa mite was detected on 14th August in Victoria at a property in Nangiloc near Mildura.
+Agriculture Victoria confirmed the first Varroa mite detection in Victoria on 14 August at a property in Nangiloc near Mildura.
 Following the detection of varroa in one hive, increased surveillance was conducted on hives at that location, with no further mite detections.
-Given the detection in Victoria was very low level, regulation to slow the spread remains in place.
+A second beekeeper self-report occurred in October.

 Following the National Management Group meeting on 19 September, the Victorian Government will join other Australian states, territories and industries to transition from eradication to management of Varroa destructor.